JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/boolean/logic_operators.rst

 Description
 -----------
-This node perform standard logical gates operations like ``And, Or, Xor``.
+This node performs standard logical gates operations like ``And, Or, Xor``.

 .. image:: images/logic_operators_node.png
    :width: 160pt